johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 The job of our module is pretty simple: connect to the API and return a re-usable `knex` object for interacting with the database.
 In the case of PostgreSql, `knex` (on top of `pg`) returns a _connection pool_, which means we can connect once and return a _singleton_ `knex` object that will automatically balance multiple queries across the connection pool.
 This works _seamlessly_ with NestJS and its notion of singleton providers!

-> Note: I'm less familiar with Knex than other DB libraries, and with other DBs like MySQL, so if you are using this model for such databases, be sure you understand the right pattern for sharing a `knex` connection object within your application.
-This topic is **not** a NestJS issue -- it is all about the architecture of the library and the Database.
+> Note: I'm less familiar with Knex than other DB libraries, and also less familiar with other DBs like MySQL, so if you are using this module for such databases, be sure you understand the right pattern for sharing a `knex` connection object within your application.
+This topic is **not** a NestJS issue -- it's all about the architecture of the Knex.js library and the database client library.

 So we'll implement a simple pattern to return our `knex` object.
 Open up `src/nest-knex.service.ts`.
 Have a quick look to see what the generated code looks like, then replace that code with the following: